top of page

 METHOD:

 Put all the ingredients into a large 3 ltr capacity glass Kilner container.
 Secure the lid without the rubber ring to allow air to flow in.
 Put onto a sunny window seal and cover with a thick tea towel.
 Stir for a couple of days.
-Let ferment till the flavours have mellowed and the strong sulfur smell has gone.
-The longer you ferment it for the sourer it will become.
+Let it ferment till the flavours have mellowed and the strong sulfur smell has gone.
+The longer you ferment it for the more sour it will become.

 Once done you can put the ferment into the fridge.

-I like to serve my Kanji with carrots and munch on them while drinking the fermented beverage.
+I like to serve my Kanji with it's carrots and munch on them while drinking the fermented beverage.

 Woman drinking purple carrot kanji